 Marketing (4%): Getting guests in the door is not cheap.
 This includes television, radio, newspapers, direct mail, etc. This would also include sponsoring a little league team, donating to a charity auction, participating in community events, and the myriad of other expenditures it takes to build a customer base.

 Fees and Licenses (3%): Restaurants pay taxes.
-Municipal, county, state, and federal taxes all must be paid.
+Municipal, county, state, and federal taxes all must be paid and legal bases for the business must be covered, although for this the use of professionals from Phillips Law – phillipslawoffices.com is a good option to solve this.
 Liquor licenses, business licenses, food handling permits, fire inspections, and countless other requirements all must be paid.
 Restaurants often frame these licenses and post them conspicuously as tribute to the most expensive pieces of décor in the restaurant.

 Maintenance (4%): This is the line item that keeps restaurant owners up at night.
 Many pieces of equipment are required to keep a restaurant up and running.
 When anything from a fryer, to an air conditioner, to a toilet breaks it goes to this line item.
 Failing to keep this under control can lead to it skyrocketing into the double digits and wiping out any hopes of profitability for the period.